Why are the long standing US safe harbor privacy data jurisdiction provisions now suddenly ‘not-so-safe harbour’ provisions?

-U.S. Cloud no longer under ‘Safe Harbour’
+U.S. Cloud no longer under ‘Safe Harbor’

 Put in place some 15 years ago, the U.S. – European Union (EU) ‘safe harbour’ agreement was intended to overcome the different approaches to managing on-line privacy between the U.S. and the EU.

-In essence, EU resident’s personal data (including personnel records of employees) could be transferred to the U.S. provided that the U.S. firms implemented security and privacy controls that met, or exceeded the requirements of the EU’s data-protection directive (i.e. “safe harbour”).
+In essence, EU resident’s personal data (including personnel records of employees) could be transferred to the U.S. provided that the U.S. firms implemented security and privacy controls that met, or exceeded the requirements of the EU’s data-protection directive (i.e. “safe harbor”).